ChengTseLu/ChengTseLu.github.io/README.md

 **Deliverable**

-Instead of using thermography camera for long range and multiple detections, we use small thermal sensor with edge AI computing to achieve the goal.
+Instead of using thermography camera for long range and multiple detections, I use small thermal sensor with edge AI computing to achieve the goal.

 ## Hardware Used in This Project
 * Raspberry Pi 4 Model B (4GB RAM)